tibeal/changeDataCapturePOC/README.md

 Important: This is not an official Fielo R&D code.

 ## Limitations
-- Multiple Actions with different condition field for the same Behavior type may not work properly when incentivizing a field update.
+- Multiple Actions with different condition fields for the same Behavior type may not work properly when incentivizing a field update.